-The appeal confirmed the Trial Judge’s finding that the Post was conduct in trade or commerce despite the fact that it was not posted on behalf of NewsXpress and was posted on a blog not directly associated with NewsXpress.
+The appeal confirmed the Trial Judge’s finding that the Post was conduct in trade or commerce despite the fact that it was not posted on behalf of NewsXpress and was posted on a insights not directly associated with NewsXpress.

 The Trial Judge found that the posting of the relevant article was not conduct distinct from Fletcher’s relevant, actual or potential trading or commercial relationships and that, whilst it was not posted on behalf of NewsXpress, it was clear that it was posted to defend NewsXpress from what Fletcher saw as potential poaching of franchisees by Nextra.